Table of contents

-This article was written by our friends at Retail Dive.
+This article was written by Daphne Howland from Retail Dive

 Summertime was a bust in a lot of ways this year.
 While consumers took advantage of better weather to find ways to enjoy life, dine out, and even shop after mass closures in the spring, a lot of opportunities for travel and entertainment were closed to them.